HOW WE CAN HELP YOU AT CSSC

 3) Previous Tonsillectomy patients are encouraged not to undergo surgery as often the scar tissue prevents sufficient elevation of palate and expansion of the airway.
 With education, most such patients often are happy to using a CPAP.
 Combination therapy (surgery and MAS) can help those who are intolerant of CPAP.

 4) Those with mild sleep apnoea with severe snoring will be first trialled on CPAP.
 If CPAP makes them feel refreshed, surgery can benefit and can be a possible treatment option.
 Those who wish surgery for snoring alone will be offered surgery, if there are significant social concerns.

-Surgery we offer is unique and encompass some of the best aspects of trilled and tested Australian techniques and European techniques.
-We have researched over the last 3 years to fine-tune and get the best possible results.
+Surgery we offer is unique and incorporates some of the best aspects of trialled and tested Australian techniques and European techniques.
+We have researched over the last 3 years to fine-tune and get the best possible outcomes.